Do I Need a Visa? If You’re a U.S. Citizen, You Do to Visit These Countries

 See the full list of countries requiring tourist visas from U.S. citizens, including Nepal and Tanzania.

-This article originally appeared online in 2015; it was most recently updated on October 12, 2023, to include current information.
+This article originally appeared online in 2015; it was most recently updated in September 2024 to include current information.
+Meagan Drillinger contributed to the reporting of this story.

 From Our Partners